AgentMindStorm/translation-porter/README.md

 ### Example:

 `SECTIONe` outputs as `§e`.
 [See a full list of formatting codes here.](https://minecraft.wiki/w/Formatting_codes#Color_codes)

-Input files are located in the `lang_java` folder.
-The files provided with this program are from 24w20a.
-Use [minecraft-asset-extractor](https://github.com/shivamCode0/minecraft-asset-extractor/tree/main) to extract the latest language files.

-Output files are located in the 'lang_bedrock' folder.
-Newly ported definitions are automatically sorted into any existing file in the 'lang_bedrock' folder in a roughly alphabetical order, allowing easy future expansion.

 # License
 Uses the nlohmann-json header for JSON.